nishantdub37/forms-using-react/README.md

-This project shows how we can work with forms in react.git
+This project shows how we can work with forms in react.